Towards Freedom

 image of Shell

 We use the z shell and program in zsh.
+All items in .zsh.d with .zshenv and .zshrc symlinked.
+This setup is easily migrated to other machines.
 The items below illustrate various shell commands some which are specific to zsh.

 alternate expressions